TheOrangeDots/todNGServices/README.md

 # todServices
-Services for the Servoy NGClient
+A collection of utility services for the Servoy NGClient

-## history
+## history service
 Service that exposes the browsers history API serverside in the Servoy NGClient